 PE-backed healthcare groups target 90-day integration timelines, but most acquisitions take 12-18 months to fully integrate, destroying value and burning out staff in the process.
 The difference between fast and slow integrators?
 Successful groups focus on intake operations first, creating visibility and standardization before tackling deeper integration challenges.
 Here is the 90-day intake integration sprint that turns add-on chaos into repeatable platform building.
+For groups seeking a turnkey solution, a patient access center can accelerate integration timelines significantly.

 Table of Contents